selunders/N64xCart-Dumper/README.md

   <img src="eeprom_output.png" alt="CartTest.txt showing EEPROM 4K OK after the jumper mod" width="400">
 </p>

-EEPROM reads back `4K OK!` after the jumpers are installed and this firmware is flashed.
+EEPROM reads back `##K OK!` after the jumpers are installed and this firmware is flashed.

 One caveat: the `CIC` line in the report seems to always show `Failed` after this workaround.
 As far as I can tell that doesn't actually harm anything — the checksums of the ROMs I've backed up match what they should be, and the saves I've pulled off have worked too.

 ### Disclaimer

-This modification (diagram, wiring, and the accompanying firmware changes) was put together with AI assistance and may not reflect best soldering or hardware practice.
+This modification (diagram, wiring, and the accompanying firmware changes) was put together with AI assistance and may not reflect best practices.
 I take no responsibility for damaged cartridge readers, damaged cartridges, corrupted or lost save data, or anything else that results from following these instructions.
 Solder at your own risk.

 That said — it does work for me, on my own VERSION 1.1 board.